The Advantages of Hiring Your Children

 07.16.19 | Berdon Industry Insights

-Business owners who hire children or grandchildren can obtain a host of tax breaks and other nontax benefits.
+Business owners who hire children can obtain a host of tax breaks and other nontax benefits.
 These advantages apply if your manufacturing, distribution, or retail business operates as a sole proprietorship, is a single-member LLC treated as a sole proprietorship for tax purposes, is a husband-wife partnership, or is an LLC treated as a husband-wife partnership.

 - Shifting the business owner’s high-taxed income into tax-free or low-taxed income;